AshkanArabim/pong-msp430/README.md

 Features include:
 - Smooth graphics due to using interrupts for logic (Hence, no bottleneck caused by graphics).
 - A scoreboard.
-- Avoidance of the S2 input button (because it acted weird in my experience).
+- Avoidance of the S2 input button (because it acted weird on many MSP Launchpad boards).

 Interested in this project?
 Fork it and make it better!